** Note ** Revised and updated, January, 2020

 I read those words about a decade after Humphreys wrote them.
 And long before the introduction of the term euro nymphing, Humphreys introduced the effectiveness of the Mono Rig to a generation of fly fishers.

-Each anglers draws his own lines in the sand regarding how he chooses to fish.
+Every fly fisher draws his own lines in the sand regarding how he chooses to fish.
 For me, I draw no line that might separate me from whatever is most effective, provided I can safely catch and release trout without harm.

 Or . . .
 Whatever